 This post contains affiliate links... read more here.

 The full recipe is below at the bottom of this blog post.

 I’ve been making these crispy fried tuna patties for over 20 years and we never get tired of them.
 I’ve shared this recipe with so many friends and loved ones and they always get amazing reviews.
 I make a Sriracha Aioli sauce to drizzle on them but they are delicious all by themselves.

-Why these simple easy Tuna Cakes from a can are so popular!
+Why these easy Tuna Cakes from a can are so popular?

 The combination of jalapeno, cilantro, and lemon gives these tuna croquettes the most delicious flavor, they are herbaceous and citrusy with just a little kick… they are sooo good my friend!

-Are these Tuna Cakes low calorie, low carb, and gluten-free?
+Are this Tuna Cakes low-calorie, low-carb, and gluten-free?

 So the answer is a big – YES!

 These tuna patties are low-calorie about 112 per serving which is 1 cake.
 They are also full of protein – 11 grams per tuna patty.
 AND they are low-carb with just 3g of carbs per cake, AND gluten-free because I use almond meal or almond flour in place of breadcrumbs.
 Brilliant – right!??

 Can I freeze Tuna Patties?